birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-elasticsearch.md

 SPARK_HOME=${SPARK_HOME:-/usr/local/spark-2.2.0-bin-hadoop2.7}
 ```

-### LarkMidTable Pipeline
+### birdlarkPipeline

-Like Logstash, we only need to write a configuration file of LarkMidTable Pipeline to complete the data import.
-I believe that friends who know Logstash can start LarkMidTable configuration soon.
+Like Logstash, we only need to write a configuration file of birdlarkPipeline to complete the data import.
+I believe that friends who know Logstash can start birdlarkconfiguration soon.

 The configuration file includes four parts, namely Spark, Input, filter and Output.